lzl124631x/algorithm/sort/quick-sort.md

 pivot = 4, A = [(1,2,3,4,5)]
 ```

 If we always choose a good pivot element, we reduce the scale exponentially.
+The time complexity is `O(NlogN)`.

 ```
 pivot = 2, A = [2,1,(3),5,4]